-The Colorectal Diagnostic Assessment Program (DAP) at the Thunder Bay Regional Health Sciences Centre is designed to streamline the testing process for colorectal cancer so that patients can get a diagnosis faster.
-Patients are referred to the program by their primary care provider (family physician, nurse practitioner, etc.) if:
+The Colorectal Diagnostic Assessment Program (DAP) at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients can get a diagnosis faster.
+Patients are referred to the program by their health care provider (family physician, nurse practitioner etc.) if:

-- They have a positive Fecal Occult Blood Test (FOBT) and are 50-74 years of age.
+- They have a positive fecal occult blood test (FOBT) and are 50 to 74 years of age.

 - They have a first-degree relative (parent, sibling, or child) who was diagnosed with colorectal cancer.
-A patient’s first colonoscopy should be at age 50 or ten years prior to their family member’s age at diagnosis.
+Having a first-degree family history of colorectal cancer means that person has an immediate relative (parent, sibling or child) who has been diagnosed with colorectal cancer.
+A patient’s first colonoscopy should be at age 50, or 10 years prior to their family member’s age at diagnosis.

-It is important to note that a referral to the Colorectal Diagnostic Assessment Program does not necessarily mean that individual has colorectal cancer.
+It is important to note that a referral to the Colorectal DAP does not necessarily mean that an individual has colorectal cancer.

 Colorectal Diagnostic Assessment Program (DAP):